dynamsoft-docs/document-viewer-docs/api/class/editviewer-v1.0.0.md

 **Parameters**

-`editViewerStyleName`: An `EditViewerStyleName` can be one of three types.
+`editViewerStyleName`: An `EditViewerStyleName` can be one of four types.

 ```typescript
 type EditViewerStyleName = "canvasStyle" | "pageStyle" | "currentPageStyle" |"quadSelectionStyle";